 Bluestone runs over different 100 activities spread out over the park, so having a bike is a good idea, although they do run a Land Train between the Blue Lagoon and the Village.
-You can hire bikes and buggies (like a golf cart) if you need.
+You can hire bikes and buggies (like a golf cart) if you need them.

-Price: A 7 night self-catering break in the middle of summer can start from £1,330 (it’s always cheaper to book directly with them).
+Price: A 7-night self-catering break in the middle of summer can start from £1,948 (it’s always cheaper to book directly with them).